5 Lifestyle Habits to Protect Your Heart

 Wondering what you can do to lower your risk for heart disease?
 Your lifestyle habits can have a major impact on your heart and your health.
 And now is always the best time to start.

-Here are five ways to improve your heart health:
+Here are five ways to keep your heart healthy:

 - Don’t smoke or use tobacco.
 If you do, get help to quit.